How do I fix a probation violation (VOP)?

 Probation Violation Attorney – PC 1203.3

-One of the benefits of being given probation is that if you successfully complete it, you may qualify for a dismissal via expunging your criminal record.
-Expungements have a long list of requirements and some charges may not qualify, but it's a great option for many who may have made a small indiscretion in the past and has since learned from it.
+One of the benefits of being given probation is that if you complete it, you may qualify for dismissal via expunging your criminal record.
+Expungements have a long list of requirements and some charges may not qualify, but it is a great option for many who may have made a small indiscretion in the past and has since learned from it.

-Wais Azami is an Orange County probation violation attorney who has defended against many violation of probation cases.
-Our office is located in the heart of Orange County to assist with your probation violation case in West Justice Center, North Court, Harbor/Newport Court, Santa Ana Court, La County or Riverside County.
+Wais Azami is an Orange County probation violation attorney who has defended against many violations of probation cases.
+Our office is located in the heart of Orange County to assist with your probation violation case in West Justice Center, North Court, Harbor/Newport Court, Santa Ana Court, La County, or Riverside County.

 What causes a probation violation?

 A probation term can be violated by doing any of the following:

 - Failure to report to a probation officer after being instructed to do so.

 - Failure to pay court-imposed fines and fees.

 - Committing a new crime while on probation.